jj4giya/ity/README.md

 ### DISCLAIMER

 - Please follow all the steps carefully
-- As of now, there is no way to skip any of the steps to quicken the process (Drawback of not logging in)
+- As of now, there is no way to quicken the process (Drawback of not logging in)